Rybelsus is an oral medication that contains Semaglutide, a GLP-1 receptor agonist.

 - Acute pancreatitis (0.1%): Seek urgent medical attention if symptoms such as severe abdominal pain, back pain, vomiting, or fever occur.

-- Cholelithiasis (gall stone),frequency unknown: abdominal pain may occur after a greasy meal or at the night after overeating.
+- Cholelithiasis (gallstones), cholecystitis (inflammation of the gallbladder), cholangitis (inflammation of the bile ducts), obstructive jaundice.,frequency unknown: abdominal pain may occur after a greasy meal or at the night after overeating.
 In acute pancreatitis caused by gallstones, the pain begins abruptly and is maximal within minutes.
 Elevated amylase and lipase are not predictive of the development of pancreatitis, but they are diagnostic indicators when symptoms are present.
 Seek urgent medical attention if you experience severe abdominal pain.

 - Anaphylactic shock/angioedema: An overreaction of immune response (allergic reaction) may cause symptoms such as decreased blood pressure, fainting, edema of the face, lips, and skin, rash, and difficulty breathing due to edema of the airways.
 If anaphylactic symptoms occur, call an ambulance immediately because injection treatment at a hospital is necessary.